December 16th: The Biggest Music Headlines

 The estranged father and former manager of LeAnn Rimes made embarrassing allegations during a legal battle involving millions of pounds.
 One fact told in court was that LeAnn paid her mother £6,700 every time she styled her hair before a show.

-American singer songwriter Nicolette Larson died aged 45 of complications arising from cerebral edema.
-Worked with Neil Young, (Comes a Time and Harvest Moon albums), Emmylou Harris, Linda Ronstadt, Michael McDonald, Willie Nelson, Jimmy Buffett, The Beach Boys and The Doobie Brothers.
-Best known for her 1978 cover of Neil Young ‘Lotta Love’.
+American singer-songwriter Nicolette Larson died aged 45 of complications arising from cerebral edema.
+She had worked with Neil Young, (Comes a Time and Harvest Moon albums), Emmylou Harris, Linda Ronstadt, Michael McDonald, Willie Nelson, Jimmy Buffett, The Beach Boys and The Doobie Brothers.
+Larson is best known for her 1978 cover of Neil Young's ‘Lotta Love’.

 MTV aired Nirvana's 'Unplugged' session for the first time.
 The album featured an acoustic performance taped at Sony Music Studios in New York City on November 18, 1993.
 Unlike many artists who appeared on the show, Nirvana filmed its entire performance in a single take with the band's fourteen-song setlist included six cover versions.